ITCoders/Human-detection-and-Tracking/README.md

 ## To do
 * improve the performance of the code
 * improve the accuracy of the code and reducing the false positive rate.
-* improve the face reocgnition accuracy to over 90 percent
+* improve the face recognition accuracy to over 90 percent

 ## Special Thanks to:
 * [Jignesh S. Bhatt](http://www.iiitvadodara.ac.in/faculty/jsb001.html) - Thank you for mentoring this project